visualopsholdings/tinylogo/README.md

 You can do a setup by simply declaring a "SETUP" word like this:

 ```
-TO LEDPIN
+to LEDPIN
   13
-END
+end
-TO BTNPIN
+to BTNPIN
   7
-END
+end
-TO SETUP
+to SETUP
-  PINOUT LEDPIN
+  pinout LEDPIN
-  DLOW LEDPIN
+  dlow LEDPIN
-  PININ BTNPIN
+  pinin BTNPIN
-END
+end
 ```

 This will be run automatically at the start in the sketch.setup() line.